DimensionDev/FreePass/doc/Functions.md

 - Parameters:

   - `_paymentToken`: the required payment token address.
+Zero address for native token
   - `_price`: the initial sale price for `Pass`.
   - `_merkleRoot`: the root of the merkle tree which maintain the whitelist.